juanma-wp/dataviews-dataform-examples/README.md

 ## Usage

 Once activated, the plugin adds a new top-level menu item "DataViews & DataForm Examples" in the WordPress admin sidebar.
-Click on it to access the dashboard manager where you can switch between different DataViews examples.
+Navigate through the interface to explore:

+- **DataViews Examples**: Interactive data tables with filtering, sorting, and bulk actions
+- **DataForm Examples**: Various form implementations demonstrating different field types, validation patterns, and data handling approaches

+Each example includes live data interaction and demonstrates best practices for implementing these components in WordPress plugins.

 ## Available Scripts